• ESG Homepage

 Employment under Section 35

 The Company supports service outsourcing through the Social Innovation Foundation to create sustainable employment opportunities.
 Key roles include data entry, general service support, cleaning services, teacher assistants, and environmental rehabilitation.
-In addition, in collaboration with the Eastern Association of Disabilities, the Company implements the “Garment Tailoring Training Program” to enhance vocational skills, promote self-reliance, and prepare participants for independent careers or home-based work, advancing equality, social inclusion, and long-term sustainable development through career opportunities and a better quality of life in the long run.
+In addition, in collaboration with the Eastern Association of Disabilities, the Company implements the “Garment Tailoring Training Program” to enhance vocational skills, promote self-reliance, and prepare participants for independent careers or home-based work, advancing equality, social inclusion, and long-term sustainable development through career opportunities and a better quality of life for persons with disabilities.

 Building Organizational Culture